TooSchoolForCool/CPTCLD/experiment/readme.md

   ```

 ## Add a new scheduler algorithm
-e.g., add a new scheduler algorithm: naive:
+e.g., add a new scheduler algorithm - naive:

 1. Add the header file "scheduler_naive.h" to ./include/, containing the declaration of class SchedulerNaive.
     ```c++